qibebt-bioinfo/meta-storms/README.md

 ```
 ### Microbiome Attention Score (MAS) output

-[MetaDB-parse-mas](#microbiome-attention-score-mas-based-on-search-results)generates the MAS of each query sample in a single line, e.g.
+[MetaDB-parse-mas](#microbiome-attention-score-mas-based-on-search-results) generates the MAS of each query sample in a single line, e.g.

 | **#ID**| **MAS**  |
 | -------| -------- |